 - Apply a deck stain that is "thin" in viscosity.
 A heavily bodied wood stain will have a hard time penetrating into the new wood.
 Using a stain similar to The Sealer Store TimberOil will penetrate into the wood.

-Do not over apply a wood deck stain/sealer to a new deck.
-Excessive stain will not soak into the wood causing the finish to dry on top of the wood.
-Many manufactures suggest only one coat on newly installed wood.
+Do not over-apply a wood deck stain/sealer to a new deck.
+The excessive stain will not soak into the wood causing the finish to dry on top of the wood.
+Many manufacturers suggest only one coat on newly installed wood.

 For deck staining instructions please read: How To Stain a Deck